borisdivjak/sharp-ia/interventions.md

 The intervention will help you to develop your strength, skills, coping mechanisms and social networks and to achieve your goals.
 Your personal goals could include a focus on leisure, spirituality, education or work.

+> "The social aspect important, my problem is loneliness so I was glad that it’s not drug based.
+> This is more productive than meds groups because help each other."
+> - Person who has used SHARP services

 {% endcapture %}